Skip to content

 If you have never heard about an Indian tofu scramble you might be a bit confused.
 The photo looks like eggs, but in fact ‘eggs’ are nowhere to be found on the ingredient list.
 This curried tofu scramble is high in protein, cholesterol-free, nutritious, and vegan, and you can pretty much add any of your favorite vegetables to it.

-It is made with a beautiful blend of aromatic spices, and tofu, and the bright color comes from…you guessed it, turmeric.
+While they don’t exactly have an eggy flavor, they have the appearance of eggs.
+They include a beautiful blend of aromatic spices and tofu, and the bright color comes from…you guessed it, turmeric.
 Turmeric is an anti-inflammatory, but this tofu scramble is lit.
 Yes, I said lit!
+They are a wonderful addition to breakfast cuisine, especially for plant-based diets.
+However, even meat eaters will likely enjoy them if they are looking to round out their diet with more plant foods.

 The Hindi word bhurji means scrambled in English, and this tofu bhurji or Indian tofu scramble is an Indian-style scramble that is always on my Sunday brunch table.
 Using firm tofu and a mixture of turmeric, cumin, and other spices, this curried tofu scramble with spinach has the right balance of flavors that are sure to quench your taste buds.